Kanzu: Tanzanian kanzu

 In Tanzania, the kanzu was introduced by Arab traders and missionaries from Oman who were conducting dawah.
 The Tanzanian kanzu is identical to the Arabic thobe.
 Originally, the kanzu was made from silk.
 Today, due to Islamic restrictions on silk garments, it is made from polyester or other synthetic fabrics made to resemble silk.
 The distinctive feature of the Tanzanian kanzu is the tassel that hangs from the collar.
 In some families, the tassel is perfumed with African oils or Arabic attar (oils) before wedding ceremonies.
 The kanzu is always worn with a kofia, a small embroidered cap.

 In the West, and in many Arab countries, the Tanzanian kanzu is sold by merchants as an Omani thobe, Yemini dishdasha, or Emirati thobe.
 The best quality kanzus are manufactured in the United Arab Emirates.
-HKT is one manufacturer.
-Saudi and inexpensive Chinese made versions are common.
+HKT is one of the manufacturers.
+Inexpensive Saudi- and Chinese-made versions are common.

 Among the Swahili men of Tanzania and Kenya, the kanzu is always worn with a suit jacket, blazer, or sport coat.
 For formal wear a Tanzanian man will don a kanzu, a suit jacket, and a kofia (cap).
 Tribal chiefs wear the kanzu with a black bisht when attending a black tie event.
 A white or ivory bisht is worn to white tie events.
 In many Western countries, the bisht is sold by merchants as a Saudi abaya or Abayah.
 According to custom, a kanzu must be crisp, that is dry cleaned and starched, before it is suitable for formal wear.

 The kanzu is the national costume of Tanzania, and is the formal wear of most of the tribes in the country.
 For informal events, a Saudi manufactured thobe with a mandarin collar or the dashiki shirt and a kofia is the traditional attire.
 Although the Tanzanian kanzu was borrowed from Arab culture, it is worn by all religious faiths, including Christians, Muslims, African Jews, and members of African traditional religions.